MailTape/MailTape/src/content/episodes/2025-02-22-walter_astral.md

 track7_link: https://mtsounds.web.deuxfleurs.fr/XXX/track7.mp3
 episode_URL: https://mailta.pe/577/Walter-Astral/
 ---
-This morning we carry the dream into the sunlight, welcoming the druids Walter Astral for an
+This morning we carry the threads of our dream into the sunlight, welcoming the shining contours of this tapestry.
+The druids Walter Astral are our guides these morning hours.

 # Guest's selection